-Freshworks CRM is the best for high-functioning, fast-growing sales teams.
+Freshsales CRM is the best for high-functioning, fast-growing sales teams.
 With built-in phone and email, extensive analytics like lead scoring, website tracking, and intelligent workflows, it is designed to help sales teams never lose pace.
-Freshworks CRM is voted the highest rated CRM in the G2 Crowd’s Top 20 CRM Software list.
-Freshworks CRM is rated the #1 CRM for Small Business, with a satisfaction score of 96%.
-Despite being a young player of 2 years, Freshworks CRM has already made its place in the CRM world.
-Here are a few features that make Freshworks CRM a crowd favorite:
+Freshsales is voted the highest rated CRM in the G2's Top 20 CRM Software list.
+Freshsales is rated the #1 CRM for Small Business, with a satisfaction score of 96%.
+Despite being a young player, Freshsales has already made its place in the CRM world.
+Here are a few features that make Freshsales CRM a crowd favorite:

-Get the best Customer Relationship Manager in Freshworks CRM with a host of capabilities available in one system.
+Get the best Customer Relationship Manager in Freshsales with a host of capabilities available in one system.
 There are no hidden costs.
 Sign up and get a 21-day free trial that comes with 24/5 free email and phone support.

-“Overall, with Freshworks CRM, we now have a repository of all our customers and prospects.
-We can access data on every single person who has ever done business with us, and generate reports on our overall business performance.”
+“Overall, with Freshsales (formerly Freshworks CRM), we now have a repository of all our customers and prospects.
+We can access data on every single person who has ever done business with us and generate reports on our overall business performance.”

-“With the automation that Freshworks CRM offers, the sales process has been vastly sped.
+“With the automation that Freshsales (formerly Freshworks CRM) offers, the sales process has been vastly sped.
 It was also easier to track progress than before when things were manual.
 Currently, it’s just click, drag, move.
 It’s amazing and makes it very, very easy to navigate and follow up on.”

 Sorry, our deep-dive didn’t help.
 Please try a different search term.